Peekobot/peekobot/README.md

 <meta charset="utf-8">
 ```

-## Disclaimers

-This is my first proper open source project.
-It's kinda neat, and it works, but it's
-probably not finished.
-My main concerns are

-* Accessibility: I've not really looked at accessibility of this code.
-It probably needs some work
-* Security - it's entirely possible that some script could hijack the bot's script code.

-Let me know if you have ideas about how to fix these things by raising an issue.

 ## Peeko-what?

 I released this in a bit of a hurry and needed a name.
 It's a mash-up of: